guguji666666/GJS-MDC-Tips/Useful KQL queries/README.md

 | sort by name asc
 ```

-## 3. ARG list secure score of all subscriptions
+## 3. ARG list current secure score of all subscriptions

 ```kusto
 SecurityResources